rekmus/nodepp/README.md

 Node++ is written in ANSI C in order to support as many platforms as possible and it's C++ compilers compatible.
 Sample [npp_app.cpp](https://github.com/silgy/nodepp/blob/master/src/npp_app.cpp) source module can be C as well as C++ code.
 Typical application code will look almost the same as in any of the C family language: C++, Java, JavaScript.
 All that could be automated, is automated.

-It aims to be All-In-One solution for writing typical web application — traditional HTML rendering model, SPA or mixed.
-It handles HTTPS, and anonymous and registered user sessions — even with forgotten passwords.
+It aims to be All-In-One solution for writing typical web application – traditional HTML rendering model, SPA or mixed.
+It handles HTTPS, and anonymous and registered user sessions, including forgotten passwords.
 Larger applications or those using potentially blocking resources may want to split logic into the set of services talking to the gateway via POSIX queues in an asynchronous manner, using Node++'s [ASYNC](https://github.com/silgy/silgy/wiki/Silgy-ASYNC) facility.
 Macros [CALL_ASYNC](https://github.com/silgy/silgy/wiki/CALL_ASYNC) and [CALL_ASYNC_NR](https://github.com/silgy/silgy/wiki/CALL_ASYNC_NR) make it as simple as possible.

 Web applications like [Budgeter](https://budgeter.org) or [minishare](https://minishare.com) based on Node++, fit in free 1GB AWS t2.micro instance, together with MySQL server.
 Typical processing time (between reading HTTP request and writing response to a socket) on 1 CPU t2.micro is around 100 µs (microseconds).
 Even with the network latency [it still shows](https://minishare.com/show?p=PRRizqb2).